 Thirty four years’ experience across Victoria and Tasmania in the management and delivery of community services.
 Over this period specific focus in various periods on mental health, disability, children and family, alcohol and other drug, housing and homelessness services.

 Chair of Families and Children Tasmania Board.
-Currently Vice President of ACIA
+Currently Chairperson of acia.

 As a member of the Life time Support Authority’s ( LSA’s) inaugural leadership team, Sorana has been instrumental in the trajectory of the LSA.
 She values the LSA’s person-centred philosophy and the mobile, flexible model of service delivery that is committed to positive outcomes for the participants.